 Slaves of James Harrison

 Today the UNC Library announced the launch of a new digital collection from the UNC Southern Historical Collection.
 The SHC has digitized 35+ of their collections w/ emphasis on African-American interests.
-You can read the announcement online here.

 I’ve not had a chance to fully explore everything on the site (I’m sure that will take awhile!), but a collection I quickly located of interest was that of plantation owner James Harrison, of Craven & Jones counties.
 According to the collection abstract he died circa 1846.
 His 48-page ledger has been digitized and been made available online.
 Know what’s on page 5 of that ledger?
-A list of 24 states belonging to his estate and their value.
+A list of 24 enslaved person belonging to his estate and their value.
 I’m not the best at reading handwriting from that era, but it appears as if the list is as follows:

 • Silas – $500